 In pure legal terms there is some truth in this but for many of our schools and charity clients it is, however, small consolation for the overhaul of documents, policies and culture they are having to consider.

-We have been assisting schools and charities on their data protection evolution including data audits, risk assessments, data protection officers, privacy notices, legal bases for processing and all manner of weird and wonderful issues.
-Since our GDPR overview seminar in September 2017, we have also been delivering bespoke GDPR training to boards, senior leadership teams and governors as well as the Boarding Schools Association’s nationwide ‘Roadshow’.
+We have been assisting schools and charities on their data protection evolutions including data audits, risk assessments, data protection officers, privacy notices, legal bases for processing and all manner of weird and wonderful issues.
+Since our GDPR seminars last September and this February we have also been delivering bespoke GDPR training to boards, senior leadership teams and governors as well as the Boarding School Association’s nationwide ‘Roadshow’.

 1. What about processing children's data?

-All schools and charities who work with children should read this guidance and keep an eye out for the final version.
+All charities and schools who work with children should read this guidance and keep an eye out for the final version.
 The following sections are essential reading:

 - Private notices